sayanta01/JS/notes/fullstackopen/03-node-express/00-docs.md

 --no-save installs but does not add the entry to the package.json file dependencies --save-optional installs and adds the entry to the package.json file optionalDependencies --no-optional will prevent optional dependencies from being installed

-- The package.json file supports a format for specifying command line tasks that can be run by using
+- The package.json file supports a format for specifying command line tasks - npm run <task-name>
-- Instead of typing those long commands, which are easy to forget or mistype, you can run
-- npm run <task-name>
-  "scripts": {
-    "start-dev": "node lib/server-development",
-    "start": "node lib/server-production"
-    "server": "json-server -p 3001 db.json"
-  }

 ECMAScript 2015 (ES6) and beyond: https://node.green/

 There is no difference between development and production in Node.js
-- However, a few libraries in the npm registry recognize using the NODE_ENV variable and default it to a development setting Always run your Node.js with the NODE_ENV=production set
+- Always run your Node.js with the NODE_ENV=production set
 - A popular way of configuring your application is by using the twelve factor methodology https://12factor.net/

 # Vocab
+Context - Environment
-Quest - search for something
+Quest - Search for something